emacsmirror/zone-tmux-clock/README.md

 (setq zone-programs [zone-tmux-clock])
 ```

-Then either use `M-x zone` for instant gratification, `M-x
+Then either use `M-x zone` for instant gratification or `M-x
-zone-when-idle` to run it after idling or `M-x zone-mode` to always
+zone-when-idle` to run it after idling.
-run it when idle.

 ## Customization